Snerdley's in there having a cow right now over what CNN's doing.

 I mean, that's the history of this.

-In a Wall Street Journal op ed today, House Speaker John Boehner describes the upcoming sequester as a policy quote that threatens U.S. national security, thousands of jobs and more, close quote.
+In a Wall Street Journal op-ed today, House Speaker John Boehner describes the upcoming sequester as a policy, quote, that threatens U.S. national security, thousands of jobs and more, close quote.

 Boehner echoing Obama in an op-ed in the Wall Street Journal.

-Then Byron York said, wait a minute, it leads to a question here.
+And Byron York said, wait a minute, it leads to a question here.

-Why would Republicans support, I mean, the Republicans support the sequester?
+I mean, the Republicans support the sequester.

 They're on record as supporting it.